WASHINGTON Feb 28 Keyuan Petrochemicals Inc

 , a China-based petrochemical company, agreed to pay $1

-Regulators accused the company of failing to disclose to
+merger, of failing to disclose to investors related-party

-executive and others.
-The SEC also accused the company of
+The SEC also accused the company of maintaining an

-maintaining an off-balance-sheet account to pay bonuses to
+off-balance-sheet account to pay bonuses to senior officers and

 The company's former finance chief, Aichun Li, agreed to pay

 a related $25,000 penalty.
 Neither Keyuan nor Li admitted or

 denied the charges, the SEC said.